joelwk/content-unaware-segmentation/pipeline/README.md

-# Sucessor Segmentation with CLIP
+# Successor Segmentation with CLIP

 Segment video content with CLIP embeddings using successor frame disimilarity